T-count optimization and Reed-Muller codes: Abstract

 \section{Abstract}

-We prove an equivalence between exactly minimizing the number of $T$ gates in $n$-qubit quantum circuits over $\CNOT$ and $T$ gates, together with the Clifford group powers of $T$, and minimum distance decoding in the length $2^n-1$ punctured Reed-Muller code of order $n-4$.
-The equivalence arises from an analysis of the particular form of phase polynomials generated by $\CNOT$ and $T$ gates.
-As a consequence, we derive an algorithm for the optimization of $T$-count in $\{\CNOT, T\}$ quantum circuits based on Reed-Muller decoders, along with a new upper bound of $O(n^2)$ on the number of $T$ gates required to implement an $n$-qubit unitary over $\CNOT$ and $T$ gates.
-We further generalize this result to show that minimizing finer angle $Z$-rotations corresponds to decoding lower order binary Reed-Muller codes.
-In particular, we show that minimizing the number of $R_z(\pi/2^k)$ gates in circuits over $\{\CNOT, R_z(\pi/2^k)\}$ corresponds to minimum distance decoding in the length $2^n-1$ punctured Reed-Muller code of order $(n-k-2)$.
+In this paper, we study the close relationship between Reed-Muller codes and single-qubit phase gates from the perspective of $T$-count optimization.
+We prove that minimizing the number of $T$ gates in an $n$-qubit quantum circuit over $\CNOT$ and $T$, together with the Clifford group powers of $T$, corresponds to finding a minimum distance decoding of a length $2^n-1$ binary vector in the order $n-4$ punctured Reed-Muller code.
+Moreover, we show that the problems are polynomially equivalent in the length of the code.
+As a consequence, we derive an algorithm for the optimization of $T$-count in quantum circuits based on Reed-Muller decoders, along with a new upper bound of $O(n^2)$ on the number of $T$ gates required to implement an $n$-qubit unitary over $\CNOT$ and $T$ gates.
+We further generalize this result to show that minimizing small angle rotations corresponds to decoding lower order binary Reed-Muller codes.
+In particular, we show that minimizing the number of $R_z(2\pi/d)$ gates for any integer $d$ is equivalent to minimum distance decoding in $\R(n - k - 1, n)^*$, where $k$ is the highest power of $2$ dividing $d$.